 A Japanese Staycation: The Prince Akatoki London Review

-A London staycation has never been more important.
-It is no longer a birthday treat, a weekend luxury, an anniversary surprise.
-With holidays off the table for many for the foreseeable, this is it.
+A London staycation is no longer just a birthday treat, a weekend luxury, an anniversary surprise.
+With holidays off the table for many for the foreseeable, this could be it for many in 2021.
 This is the whole holiday.
 Hotels are working harder than ever to transport you away from the everyday and make your stay extra special.
 Enter The Prince Akatoki, London’s only five-star Japanese hotel.
 Rebecca Cox checks in to check it out.

 The Prince Akatoki Review

 Just a five-minute stroll from Marble Arch in the heart of Marylebone, The Prince Akatoki is one of London’s true hidden gems.
 Celebrating the ‘art, ritual and elegance of Japanese hospitality’, there is a sense of calm upon entering the lobby, which extends to every element of life in the hotel.
 Covid protocols are followed to a T, but take nothing away from the warm welcome and attention to detail; this is hotel service at its finest.
 The rooms are bright, minimalist, chic and completely luxurious, with fine fabrics and a calm colour palette; each of the rooms and suites is truly a sanctuary.
 The lower-level suites feature private terraces with bright Japanese landscape artwork to transport you away from London and to more exotic climes in an instant.
 And if your sleep has been below par in lockdown, a night in the enormous, feather soft beds of The Prince Akatoki should see you right.
 Sweet dreams guaranteed.